Northwest Fuchsia Society

 However, there are times when keeping up is difficult and problems occur.

 Outdoors, fuchsias are not bothered by many pests or diseases.
 Rain and ventilation help keep them happy.
-Rust can appear in spring or mostly in fall when it is unusually wet.

 Indoors in greenhouses, particularly in spring, aphids may line up on stems for the new, tender growth.